Environmental Volunteer in Rio

 Knowledge of basic Portuguese is desired but not a pre-requisite.
 You will already learn a lot practising in your project where nobody speaks good English, but if you would like to speed up your learning we recommend that you take advantage of a very affordable 20 hours Portuguese course taught at your accommodation for only U$ 180.

 You will have a competent support and advices from the local team and project leaders.
 Someone will always be available in the case of any emergency.
 Please keep in mind that you are in a different country and should take some precautions to avoid exposing yourself to certain risks.

 The local coordinators will give you all the information to have a safe and unforgettable experience.
 We are based in Brazil and have been receiving approximately 400 volunteers per year since 2003 and we never had any major problem.

 More Brazil Volunteer Opportunities

-Find out about all the programs to volunteer in Brazil here.
+Find here all projects to volunteer in Brazil.

 More Volunteer Opportunities with Environmental Protection

 Visit our page with all the environmental volunteer abroad programs.